- Outgoing students

 Study abroad program options

-S&T study abroad programs differ based on several factors including type, duration and language of instruction of the program.
-It is your reasonability to define your goals in terms of length of study, language preferences (whether to take courses thought in English or foreign language) as well as to research program’s academic calendar, cost-of-living, and list of course offerings and associated costs of each program.
+S&T Study Abroad programs differ in type, duration and language of instruction of the program.
+It is your responsibility to define your goals in terms of length of study, language preferences (whether to take courses taught in English or another language), as well as to research the academic calendar, list of course offerings and associated costs of each program.